-2022 Quoted Prices in Active Markets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Total SEI mutual funds \$ 3,960,939 \$ - \$ - \$ 3,960,939 2021 SEI mutual funds \$ 4,681,111 \$ - \$ - \$ 4,681,111
+2023 in Ma ed Prices Active arkets evel 1) Significant Other Observable Inputs (Level 2) Significan Unobservat Inputs (Level 3) Total SEI mutual funds \$ 4 ,250,637 \$ - \$ - \$ 4,250,637 2022 SEI mutual funds \$3 960,939 \$ - \$ - \$ 3,960,939

-NOTE L - NOTE PAYABLE - SBA LOAN PROGRAM
+NOTE L - GAIN ON EXTINGUISHMENT OF NOTE PAYABLE

-SPED was a recipient of a Paycheck Protection Program ("PPP") loan granted by the Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which is reflected as a liability as of June 30, 2021.
+SPED was a recipient of a Paycheck Protection Program ("PPP") loan granted by the Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which was reflected as a liability as of June 30, 2021.
 Under the program terms, PPP loans are forgiven and recognized as revenue if the loan proceeds are used to maintain compensation costs and employee headcount, and other qualifying expenses (mortgage interest, rent and utilities) incurred following receipt of the loan.
 Qualifying expenses were incurred during the year ended June 30, 2021, and the official loan forgiveness was received on August 13, 2021.
 Accordingly, SPED recognized the forgiveness of the loan as gain on extinguishment of note payable in the June 30, 2022 statement of activities and changes in net assets.